The Mysterons: Plot

-On Spectrum's airborne headquarters, Cloudbase, the organisation's commander-in-chief Colonel White (voiced by Donald Gray) concludes that Brown had a bomb on his person.
+On Spectrum's airborne headquarters, Cloudbase, the organisation's commander-in-chief Colonel White concludes that Brown had a bomb on his person.
 Unaware that the original Scarlet is dead, White orders his double to fly the President in a Spectrum Passenger Jet to a second Maximum Security Building in London.
 However, when Brown's body is discovered at the scene of the car crash, White realises that the President is in the hands of an impostor and orders Scarlet to return to Cloudbase.
 Ignoring the command, Scarlet ejects himself and the President over southern England, steals a car and sets off towards London holding the President hostage.

-Arriving at a garage, Captain Blue (voiced by Ed Bishop) exchanges his patrol car for a Spectrum Pursuit Vehicle (SPV) and begins to follow Scarlet.
+Arriving at a garage, Captain Blue exchanges his patrol car for a Spectrum Pursuit Vehicle (SPV) and begins to follow Scarlet.
 Meanwhile, Spectrum's Angel fighter squadron destroy a bridge to force Scarlet to a dead end at the top of the London Car-Vu, an 800 ft car parking structure comprising a spiral road that leads up to an open-top parking platform.
-Watching from a nearby building, Captain Black (voiced by Donald Gray) telepathically instructs Scarlet to await the arrival of Spectrum Helicopter A42, which has been hi-jacked by the Mysterons and will pick up Scarlet and the President.
-Reaching the top of the Car-Vu, Blue dons a jet pack and engages Scarlet in a gunfight.
+Watching from a nearby building, Captain Black telepathically instructs Scarlet to await the arrival of Spectrum Helicopter A42, which has been hi-jacked by the Mysterons and will pick up Scarlet and the President.
+Reaching the top of the Car-Vu, Blue dons a jet pack and engages Scarlet in a shootout with Spectrum-issue handguns.
 He is fired on by the helicopter, which is shot down by Destiny Angel and crashes into the Car-Vu, fatally damaging the structure.
-Blue shoots Scarlet, who falls off the Car-Vu to his death.
+Blue shoots Scarlet, who falls from the Car-Vu to his apparent death.
 Blue lifts the President to safety just before the Car-Vu collapses.

-On Cloudbase, White addresses his staff, announcing that the Mysteron plot has been thwarted.
-He then reveals that Scarlet's double has inexplicably recovered from his fatal injuries and is seemingly no longer under Mysteron control.
+On Cloudbase, White announces that the Mysteron plot has been thwarted.
+He then reveals that Scarlet's double has inexplicably recovered from his fatal injuries and is no longer under Mysteron control.
 White suggests that Scarlet's powers of self-repair make him virtually "indestructible" and that he is destined to become Spectrum's greatest asset against the Mysterons.